The reserves refer to the total assets minus liabilities of the Government and other entities specified in the Fifth Schedule under the Constitution1.

 The long-term investment orientation of GIC and Temasek has allowed them to tolerate short-term volatility and ride out market cycles, in order to achieve long term gains.
 To evaluate their performance, we therefore have to look at how they performed over the long term, rather than in the short term where their performances would be influenced by the immediate market cycle.
 Moreover, they have to be evaluated based on changes in their overall portfolio values rather than by how much they have made or lost on individual investments.

 Q12.
 Do Singaporeans benefit from the Investment Returns of GIC and Temasek?

 Singaporeans benefit from the investments of GIC and Temasek which supplement the annual Budget through the Net Investment Returns Contribution (NIRC)4.
-The NIRC, estimated to be S$19.6 billion in Financial Year (FY) 2021, has allowed the Government to make further investments for the long term, such as in education, R&D, healthcare and improving our physical environment.
+The NIRC is estimated to be S$21.6 billion in FY2022, or 20% of our Budget.
+It has allowed the Government to make further investments for the long term, such as in education, R&D, healthcare and improving our physical environment.

 The Government generally budgets to take in 50% of NIRC at the start of each FY.
 The actual NIRC taken in at the end of the FY may vary due to changes in the fiscal position and differences in the actual outturn for the maximum NIRC, compared to what was budgeted at the estimates stage.

 Q13.
 Has the Government transferred funds to Temasek or GIC to show better performance?